Ten Tips for RVing Around Australia

-Unless deemed necessary (as on less-trafficked outback roads, do not tow a caravan with full water tanks – they increase van weight and can affect van stability.
+Unless deemed necessary (as on less-trafficked outback roads, do not tow a travel trailer with full water tanks – they increase van weight and can affect van stability.

-Tip 8 – Leave The Caravan Behind When it Gets Bumpy
+Tip 8 – Leave The Travel Trailer Behind When it Gets Bumpy

-Just because you have a caravan in tow does not mean you have to take it everywhere you go.
-Consider carrying a tent in the tow vehicle, and when the going gets tough, leave the van behind in a caravan park (usually at a nominal charge) and go camping.
+Just because you have a travel trailer in tow does not mean you have to take it everywhere you go.
+Consider carrying a tent in the tow vehicle, and when the going gets tough, leave the van behind in a travel trailer (usually at a nominal charge) and go camping.
 Alternatively, just have day trips.